 Do I need a doctor’s referral?admin2018-09-27T11:17:01-07:00

 Every Licensed Producer offers a unique list of strengths and weaknesses.
-During your appointment, it’s encouraged to discuss your needs with your physician, who can offer some guidance on the strains and formulations offered by different licensed producers.
-After your appointment, a helpful hand at our Education Centre will be able to answer your questions about Licensed Producer pricing, processing times, consistency, and quality in depth.
+During your appointment, it’s encouraged to discuss your needs with your physician, who can offer some guidance on the strains and formulations offered by different Licensed Producers.
+After your appointment, your Cannabis Coach will be able to answer your questions about Licensed Producer pricing, processing times, consistency, and quality in depth.

-Navigating this system can be tricky, which is why our trained team of Patient Care Specialists is there to help!
+Navigating this system can be tricky, which is why our trained team of Cannabis Coaches is there to help!

 (Click here for a current list of the licensed producers in Canada.)